ngolosino/ngolosino/README.md

-- 👋 Hi, I’m @ngolosino
+- 👋 Hi, I’m Nedrey Jon M. Golosino
-- 👀 I’m interested in creating web-apps
+- 👀 I’m interested in speedcubing, pokemon and gaming
-- 🌱 I’m currently learning JavaScript, ReactJS, NodeJs and Express
+- 🌱 I’m currently learning JavaScript, ReactJS, NodeJs, ExpressJS and MongoDB
-- 📫 How to reach me: email: ngolosino15@gmail.com
+- 📫 How to reach me: ngolosino15@gmail.com
 - ⚡ Fun fact: Learning and re-learning programming and other technologies

 <!---